 IN CLOSING, CONSIDER KITE-MAN

 I’ll be honest with you: days like this, it can be very difficult to find the motivation to get out of bed, much less write a new post every week on a blog that few people, if any, will read.
-But then I remember Kite-Man: a two-bit criminal who decided against all logic and sense to set up shop in Gotham City — home of the freaking Batman — using only kites.
+But then I remember Kite-Man: a two-bit criminal who decided against all logic and sense to commit crimes in Gotham City — home of the freaking Batman — using only kites.
 That’s so stupid, and yet…so awesome.
 If you can take anything away from this, just remember: if Kite-Man can keep going, then so can you.

 See you next week.